 Never swerve to avoid animals when driving as this may cause a crash.
 Slow down and sound your horn.
-If you drive off the side of the road, do not over-correct or brake heavily.
+If you drive off the side of the road, don’t over-correct or brake heavily.
 Return to the road at a safe speed and when the road is clear of other traffic.

-If possible travel during daylight
+If possible, travel during daylight

 At night, including dawn and dusk, visibility on the road can be limited.
 At night, drive within the visibility of your headlights and be alert for pedestrians and animals.

-Driving through bushfire smoke and fire affected areas
+Driving through bushfire smoke & fire-affected areas

 Smoke reduces visibility on roads.
 When driving you should take care, turn on headlights and travel at appropriate speeds.
 If the smoke is thick, shut your windows and turn off the air-conditioner until clear.

-Check out Bushfire advice and alerts
+Check out the Bushfire advice and alerts.

-Common Road Signs:
+Common Road Signs